 The road includes some steep sections.
 The surface is paved and this stretch of road should not be attempted by novice drivers.
 The pass contains a hazardous stretch of the road starting from Milepost 18 of northbound I-5, which has a steep slope of 6%, negotiating a height of 2,000 feet (610 m) in a short road length of 6 miles (9.7 km).
-The descent along this highway is considered the most dangerous, particularly on foggy nights when visibility is almost next to nothing.
+The descent along this highway is considered the most dangerous, particularly on foggy nights, when visibility is almost next to nothing.
 In spite of the hazards involved, 13,000 trucks ply this route every day.

-How many miles is the Siskiyou Pass?
+How long is Siskiyou Pass?

-The road to the summit runs north-south from Medford, a city in Jackson County, southern Oregon towards Yreka, the county seat of Siskiyou County, in California.
+The road to the summit runs north-south from Medford, a city in Jackson County (southern Oregon) towards Yreka, the county seat of Siskiyou County (in California).
 It’s 82.23km (51.1 miles) long.

 Is Siskiyou Summit closed?